-Top tips: Do bring plenty of water, snacks, and insect repellent; ensure you have sufficient cash, and respect the wildlife!
+Top tips: Do bring plenty of water, snacks and insect repellent.
+Also, ensure you have sufficient cash, and respect the wildlife!
 The wild boars and monkeys all over the island would appreciate it.

 Tracy, mum to Jack, Angelica and Rafferty

-We are always looking for days out that aren’t going to break the bank, but will still appease our age range of kids (we have a 16, 10 and six year old), so Pulau Ubin certainly fits the bill.
-We recently took ourselves over to this gorgeous patch of green for a rustic adventure, and once we were all kitted out with hire bikes (including a small mountain bike complete with stabilisers for our daughter), we head off to the Cheka Jawa Wetlands.
-The ride was around 4km on both paved roads and stony tracks, and we loved the many David Attenborough moments en route spotting woodpeckers, wild boar, monkeys, snakes and giant monitor lizards.
+We are always looking for days out that aren’t going to break the bank, but will still appease our age range of kids (we have a 16-, 10- and six-year-old), so Pulau Ubin certainly fits the bill.
+We recently took ourselves over to this gorgeous patch of green for a rustic adventure, and once we were all kitted out with hire bikes (including a small mountain bike complete with stabilisers for our daughter), we headed off to the Cheka Jawa Wetlands.
+The ride was around four kilometres on both paved roads and stony tracks, and we loved the many David Attenborough-esque moments we had en route spotting woodpeckers, wild boar, monkeys, snakes and giant monitor lizards.
 The final part of the route was a no-bike zone, but just a short hike to the boardwalks around the wetlands and coastal areas.
-This is also where you’ll find the information centre (located in a mock tudor house known as House No 1, which is well worth a look around), toilets (with TP, soap and running water!) and drink machines.
+This is also where you’ll find the information centre (located in a mock-Tudor house known as House No 1, which is well worth a look around), toilets (with TP, soap and running water!) and drink machines.

-The boardwalk is an easy stroll for young and old alike (and you don’t have to bike or hike to get there: taxi vans offer transport at $2 a pop which makes the area accessible to all) and the kids loved the high viewing platform which gave us a bird’s eye view of Singapore and Malaysia.
+The boardwalk is an easy stroll for young and old alike (and you don’t have to bike or hike to get there: taxi vans offer transport at $2 a pop, which makes the area accessible to all).
+The kids loved the high viewing platform, which gave us a bird’s-eye view of Singapore and Malaysia.
 This was also where we noticed the massive storm rolling in…

 We got soaked on the way back to the jetty, so although we saw the beautiful quarry at a glance through the blur of rain, we didn’t get to check this area out on this visit, but will definitely head back soon for more outdoor fun.